MangoCoder360/MandarinOS/README.md

 # Mandarin OS
-This is a expirimental operating system based as an application.
-And also, READ THE INSTRUCTIONS!
+MandarinOS is a project to create an operating system that supports Windows and MacOS applications for a seamless workflow.

+We are starting off by making it as an application to see what it will be like before we make the operating system.

 # News!
 Make sure you follow Mandarin Technologies on Twitter!  https://twitter.com/Mandarin897